Shopping Small is Big

 Shop local movement continues to grow

 Black Friday may be suffering an awkward drawn out death but the Shop Local movement is gaining ground.
 If you didn’t see Christmas decorations on store shelves before Halloween was over with your own eyes, your ears surely heard someone complaining about the rush.
 Online retailers have turned Black Friday into a week and “we can’t wait until Black Friday to offer you these great deals” advance sales.
 Yet while retailers are panicking and pushing doorbusters up the calendar, economists aren’t preemptively blaming consumers this year, predicting holiday sales will rise.
-Without those one-day only special savings, its hard for more and more shoppers to justify spending a precious extra day off from work sitting in traffic and standing in long lines getting jostled and poked by crowds.
+It is pretty understandable that without sites like PromoCodeWatch.com and these one-day only special savings, its hard for more and more shoppers to justify spending a precious extra day off from work sitting in traffic and standing in long lines getting jostled and poked by crowds.

 It’s not far fetched to guess that the more shoppers have heeded the call to buy from local sellers, the more they have remembered what a rewarding experience it can be to interact with people instead of corporate systems.
 In best cast scenarios, these sellers are also manufacturers, having crafted the goods they are selling with their own two hands, often taking custom orders.